nazariosoftwarellc/nazariosoftwarellc.github.io/src/posts/better-times-about.md

 **This extension does not skip the Times paywall**.
 In this house, we support independant journalism.

 **This extension does not block ads**.
-Ad-blocking is technically complex and needs a dedicated extension.
-If that's something you're interested in, consider:
+I don't enjoy ads either, but they are also how the NYT makes money.
+If you still want to block them, use one of these extensions alongside Better Times:

 - [uBlock Origin][1] ([Firefox][2], [Edge][3], [Brave][4], [Opera][5])
 - uBlock Origin Lite ([Chrome][6], [Safari][7])